robusta-dev/robusta/docs/installation.rst

 This tutorial installs Robusta using `Helm 3 <https://helm.sh/docs/intro/install/>`_.
 You can also :ref:`Install with ArgoCD`.

 Installing Robusta takes about 90 seconds on a 10 node cluster.
-If you'd like to test before installing in production, we recommend using KIND.
-You can uninstall at any time with a single :ref:`Helm command <Helm Uninstall>`.
+If you'd like to install on a test cluster, we recommend using KIND.
+You can :ref:`upgrade or uninstall <Upgrade and Uninstall>` at any time using Helm.

 .. admonition:: Have questions?